A ROS multi-ontology references services: OWL reasoners and application prototyping issues: System's Architecture

-One advanced feature of ARMOR is the possibility of flexibly synchronizing all operations.
+One advanced feature of ARMOR is the possibility of flexibly synchronising all operations.
 This follows a \emph{mounting}/\emph{unmounting} paradigm, where one or more nodes identified by the same \textit{client name} can prevent other nodes from manipulating a given ontology, in order to ensure manipulation consistency.
-On the contrary, queries are always allowed.
-Calls to busy ontologies will report the issue.
-The user can choose how to handle this situation.
+On the contrary, queries are always allowed, except during reasoning time.
+Calls to busy ontologies will report a mounting issue, and the user can choose how to handle this situation.